WTO accessions and how Australia stands to benefit

 On 26 July 2012, WTO Members agreed to additional guidelines to accelerate the accession of LDCs.
 In doing so, the Members upheld the mandate defined by Ministers at the 8th WTO Ministerial Conference to "further strengthen, streamline and operationalize the guidelines".

-Another nine LDCs are in the process of acceding to the WTO: Afghanistan, Bhutan, Comoros, Equatorial Guinea, Ethiopia, Liberia, Sao Tome & Principe, Sudan, and Yemen.
+Another eight LDCs are in the process of acceding to the WTO: Afghanistan, Bhutan, Comoros, Equatorial Guinea, Ethiopia, Liberia, Sao Tome & Principe, and Sudan.